radixdlt/official-examples/step-by-step/18-hello-test/README.md

-If you're wondering about the new syntax, Scrypto-Test uses [`Result`](https://doc.rust-lang.org/std/result/) return types for error handling, so we can use the `?` operator to propagate errors up the call stack, and OK to return function the values.
-In our case just we're returning `Ok(())` to indicate the test passed and propagated errors are handled by the test framework.
+If you're wondering about the new syntax, Scrypto-Test uses [`Result`](https://doc.rust-lang.org/std/result/) return types for error handling, so we can use the `?` operator to propagate errors up the call stack, and OK to return the function values.
+In our case we're just returning `Ok(())`, with an empty value, to indicate the test passed and propagated errors are handled by the test framework.

 ## Running the Tests